KaiLega/protect-my-infos/readme.txt

 2. **Frontend Protection**: Emails and phone numbers are protected on your site.

 == Changelog ==
-= 1.0 =
+= 1.3.8 =
-* Initial release with email and phone number protection.
+* Declare compatibility with WordPress 6.9 and update documentation.

-= 1.1 =
-* Added shortcode support.

-= 1.2 =
-* Added obfuscation functionality.
-* Added different types of obfuscation.
-* Added icons.

-= 1.3 =
-* Added customizable settings for obfuscation type, reveal texts, and colors.

-= 1.3.1 =
-* Added How to use section

-= 1.3.2 =
-* Security updates

-= 1.3.3 =
-* Performance and localization updates

-= 1.3.4 =
-* Refactoring and security updates

-= 1.3.5 =
+= 1.3.7 =
-* Performance and localization updates
+* Fix: two-tap reveal behavior on mobile for obfuscated emails/phones (first tap reveals, second tap opens link).

 = 1.3.6 =
 * Serve images locally from /assets (removed external CDN).